retooth2/xenharmlib/doc/western_notation.rst

 ======================================

-The WesternNotation class is an implementation of the American standard pitch notation (ASPN), which designates octaves by numbers with C4 being the "middle C" and a frequency centering of :math:`A4 = 440Hz`.
+The WesternNotation class is an implementation of the American standard pitch notation (ASPN), which designates octaves by numbers, with C4 being the "middle C" and a frequency centering of :math:`A4 = 440Hz`.

 .. note::

    This chapter only gives a brief overview of features specific to this notation.
-For a general overview on what you can do with the various musical objects in xenharmlib head to the Quickstart.
+For a general overview of what you can do with the various musical objects in xenharmlib, head to the Quickstart.

 A WesternNotation context is created like this: